-Right where the lower back meets the glutes, some people have two small indentations, which might be called butt dimples.
-They're also called dimples of Venus, named after the Roman goddess of fertility.
-While you can make these dimples more visible through exercise, some people simply don't have them.
+Right where the lower back meets the glutes, some people have two small dents, which might be called butt dimples.
+They're also called dimples of Venus, named after the Roman goddess of fertility, according to a February 2015 article published by Innovative Journal of Medicine and Health Sciences.

 Anatomy of Butt Dimples

 The bottom of your spine is called your lumbar spine — that's the thickest and sturdiest part.
 As you go lower there is another section, called the sacrum.
 The sacrum attaches your spine to your hip bones on the left and right side.

 The truth is that not everyone is built to have butt dimples.
-It has to do with the spacing between your hip bones, spine, and sacrum.
+It has to do with the spacing between your hip bones, spine and sacrum.
 There has to be enough room to leave a gap for the indent.

 When you shed body fat, it makes all of the little nooks and crannies in your body more visible.
 Your muscles look very defined and so do your back dimples.
 By losing fat, you can accentuate the dimples of Venus but you can't create them.

 - Stick your butt back and bend over to grab the barbell with your hands wider than shoulder-width apart.

-- Finish at the top by thrusting your hips forward and standing tall, and then put the weight back down.
+- Finish at the top by thrusting your hips forward and standing tall; then put the weight back down.

 This simple machine forces you to isolate your lower back muscles, as well as use a little bit of your glutes, two of the most important muscle groups for the dimples of Venus.

-- Lean forward with your upper body as far as you can, then lift your torso up as high as possible until your entire body is in a straight line.
-Lower yourself back down and repeat.
+- Lean forward with your upper body as far as you can; then lift your torso up, keeping your back flat, until your entire body is in a straight line.

-Prone Back Extensions
+Move 3: Prone Back Extensions

-If you don't have a back hyperextension machine, try this alternative.
+If you don't have a back hyperextension machine, try this alternative:

 - Arch your chest up and look up, without moving any other part of your body.
-You should feel your lower back engage.
-Do 10 to 15 repetitions.
+You should feel the muscles along your spine engage.